-A generator $\triangle e$ introduces new probabilistic events into a plain distribution.
-The event generating function $e: A \to \langle B \rangle$ maps the values in the preceding distribution $D: \langle A \rangle$ to distributions of type $\langle B \rangle$ , where B is usually derived in some way from A. The distributions produced by e are concatenated and scaled according to the probabilities of the original values in D, in order to produce the resulting distribution $D': \langle B \rangle$ .
+A generator $\Delta e$ introduces new probabilistic events into a plain distribution.
+The event generating function e: $A \rightarrow \langle B \rangle$ maps the values in the preceding distribution D: $\langle A \rangle$ to distributions of type $\langle B \rangle$ , where B is usually derived in some way from A. The distributions produced by e are concatenated and scaled according to the probabilities of the original values in D, in order to produce the resulting distribution $D' : \langle B \rangle$ .

-As an example, consider the definition of the second generator in the explanation of the Monty Hall Problem in Figure 2, in which the host opens a door that was not chosen and does not contain the prize.
-This operation can be defined as $\triangle openDoor$ with the function openDoor defined below (using pattern-matching).
+As an example, consider the definition of the second generator in the explanation of the Monty Hall Problem in Fig. 2, in which the host opens a door that was not chosen and does not contain the prize.
+This operation can be defined as $\Delta openDoor$ with the function openDoor defined below (using pattern-matching):